 Even today women are severely under-represented on festival line-ups and across the music business, both as performers and in behind-the-scenes roles (sound engineers, promoters, booking agents).
-The PRS #keychange initiative aims to tackle this, and is working to encourage a 50:50 gender balance in music festival programming by 2022, in addition to their broader goals in this area.
+The #keychange initiative aims to tackle this, and is working to encourage a 50:50 gender balance in music festival programming by 2022, in addition to their broader goals in this area.
 The 50:50 principle includes any band that features at least one female/gender minority musician, by the way.
-So it is quite a generous way of measuring the numbers, and entirely achievable!
+So it’s quite a generous way of measuring the numbers, and entirely achievable!
 True North Music is passionate about increasing gender parity within roots music, and we have made a conscious decision to play our part, by ensuring a good mix of gender representation in our live music programming and in which clients we choose to work with as a booking agent.
-As you can see, True North Music is already (at Jan 2020) exceeding the #keychange 50:50 goal.
+As you can see, we’re comfortably exceeding the 50:50 goal.
 We’ve been working actively on this for several years and are proud to announce that we have recently formally signed up to the Keychange Pledge.

-68% of all the gigs we have promoted to date, and 80% of our booking agency clients to date, have featured female artists/bands which include female musicians.
+76% of all the live events we have promoted to date, and 81% of our booking agency clients to date, have featured female artists/bands which include female musicians

-We have found absolutely no issue in actively pursuing this principle while maintaining the highest artistic quality – see our testimonials page for proof of that!
-It just takes a little extra thought.
-Check out our roster for many examples – for instance The Honey Dewdrops, Allison de Groot & Tatiana Hargreaves, Mile Twelve and Bill and the Belles are making some of the very best roots music out there.
-This is not to say that we don’t love our all-male bands – we do!
-We work with several fantastic all-male line-ups including The Slocan Ramblers and Man About A Horse.
+We have found no problem in actively pursuing this principle while maintaining the highest artistic quality – see our testimonials page for proof of that!
+It just takes a little extra conscious thought and effort.
+Check out our roster for many examples – The Honey Dewdrops, Allison de Groot & Tatiana Hargreaves, Mile Twelve and Bill and the Belles are making some of the very best roots music out there today.
+This is not to say that we don’t love our all-male artistic partners – we do!
+We have worked with several fantastic all-male line-ups including The Slocan Ramblers and Man About A Horse.
 But as with many genres, bluegrass has historically been dominated by male artists (for many reasons including equality of opportunity in general).
-We want to make sure that we give female and female-identifying musicians a fair share of performance opportunities.
-As an independent, female promoter and booking agent, Maria is particularly passionate about supporting and promoting gender parity in roots music.
+So we want to make sure that we give female and gender minority musicians a fair share of performance opportunities.
+As an independent, female promoter and booking agent, Maria is particularly passionate about supporting and promoting fair gender representation in roots music.
 There’s still a lot of work to do and we’re not complacent!
 Check out and follow the brilliant #bookmorewomen website and social media for compelling evidence of the current state of play across festival programming.